-- Pilot Studies (cont'd) - Moderate sized pilot studies (sample size ~12-24) lead to more consistent results (both CV{intra} and PE). - If you stated a procedure in your protocol, even BE may be claimed in the pilot study, and no further study will be necessary. - If you have some previous hints of high intra-subject variability (>30%), a pilot study size of at least 24 subjects is reasonable. - A Sequential Design may also avoid an unnecessary large pivotal study.
+- Moderate sized pilot studies (sample size ~12-24) lead to more consistent results (both CV and PE). - If you stated a procedure in your protocol, even BE may be claimed in the pilot study, and no further study will be necessary (US-FDA). - If you have some previous hints of high intrasubject variability (>30%), a pilot study size of at least 24 subjects is reasonable. - A Sequential Design may also avoid an unnecessarily large pivotal study.